TheGummyArtist/diy-android-api/README.md

 Diy Android API [![Build Status](https://magnum.travis-ci.com/rywarsaw/diy-android-api.svg?token=eVgVSihfF345Dqi9zyMB&branch=master)](https://magnum.travis-ci.com/rywarsaw/diy-android-api)
 -
-A Java API wrapper that communicates with diy.org's API using RESTful!
+A Java API wrapper that communicates with DIY.org's API using RESTful!

 Introduction
 -
-The goal behind this API is to make a light weight blazing fast system that can easily use "GET" and "POST" functions for diy.org's website API.
-Then converting these functions into Java Objects to be easily deployed in a Android app!
+The goal behind this API is to make a light weight, blazing fast system that can easily use "GET" and "POST" functions for DIY.org's website API, then converting these functions into Java Objects to be easily deployed in an Android app!

 Edit: We are now open source!